Cenarth, St Llawddog's Church

 History, tourist information, and nearby accommodation

-HERITAGE HIGHLIGHTS: 12th century font
+HERITAGE HIGHLIGHTS: 5th century carved stone

 The church is named after St. Llawddog, a 6th century patron of four churches in the diocese of St. David's.
 It belonged to the Deanery of Emlyn during the medieval period before it was appropriated to the Bishops of St David's Cathedral.
 The 1872 church replaced an earlier church fallen into ruin.

 Though the the church is relatively modern, the site was important long before the first church was erected; it served as the site of a bishop's house for the Cantref of Emlyn.